 - Any information relevant to any abusive experiences and protection needs of the child who is alleged to have displayed harmful sexual behaviour, is gathered;

 - Any information about the risks to self and others, including other children in the household, extended family, school, peer group or wider social network, is gathered.

-Where there is suspicion that the child who is alleged to have displayed harmful sexual behaviour is also a victim of abuse, the Strategy Discussion must decide the order in which interviews with the child / young person will take place.
+Where there is suspicion that the child who is alleged to have displayed harmful sexual behaviour is also a victim of abuse, the Strategy Discussion must decide the order in which interviews with the child will take place.

-When a child is aged 10 or over and is alleged to have committed an offence, the first interview must be undertaken by the Police under the provisions of the Police and Criminal Evidence Act 1984.
+When a child is aged 10 or over and is alleged to have displayed harmful sexual behaviour, the first interview must be undertaken by the Police under the provisions of the Police and Criminal Evidence Act 1984.

 In all cases, the children may require services to support them through interviews in line with Achieving Best Evidence Guidance and through any court actions that may follow.
 The assessments undertaken may determine that there is a need for support services, such as counselling services whether the child/young person is in need of safeguarding or a child/young person in need.
 The child/young person's Lead Practitioner / social worker should keep up to date with developments by communicating with the social worker for the child / young person allege to have displayed harmful sexual behaviour to ensure that the child victim remains safeguarded.